 Myths and History of October Birthstones

 Due to their colorful properties, opals have an association with volcanoes, the moon, lightning, fireworks, constellations, and galaxies.
-They serve as an inspiration to writers, poets, and painters, and were especially favorable to royalty.
+They served as an inspiration to writers, poets, and painters, and were especially favorable to royalty.
 It’s even the national gemstone of Australia.
 Today, opal is a symbol of purity, hope, and abundance.

 The name tourmaline means “unknown gemstone of mixed colors,” a term that comes from Sri Lanka.
 Tourmalines have been mistaken for other colorful gemstones for centuries.
 Since they occur in virtually any color, people thought they were emeralds, rubies, sapphires, and other gemstones.
 It wasn’t until the 1800s that tourmalines were classified as separate mineral groups.
-For example, a recent discovery brought proof that some of the famous Russian crown jewels were in fact tourmalines and not rubies.
+For example, a recent discovery brought proof that some of the famous Russian crown jewels were, in fact, tourmalines and not rubies.

 Interesting Factoid: The first-ever tourmalines were thought to be “Brazilian emeralds.”

-What sets the tourmaline apart from all other colored gemstones is that it can be electrically charged.
+What sets tourmaline apart from all other colored gemstones is that it can be electrically charged.
 Due to its pyroelectric properties, it earned the nickname “the Ceylonese Sri Lankan Magnet.”
 The most common tourmalines are black.